Grade Scheme

 Communication Systems

-In Communication Systems students study electronic, biochemical, digital and language-based communication.
+In Communication Systems students studied electronic, biochemical, digital and language-based communication.
 They look at how humans interpret, change, adapt, transform and control communication systems.
-This learning is undertaken through a study of Macbeth in which students analyse how drama can be used to convey the human experience.
-They explore the chemical messaging system within the body and then investigate action potentials in muscles.
-This then linking to exploring electronic communication both within and external to the body.
-Students utilise their understandings to create their own mini documentary communicating a scientific concept to a wider audience.
+This learning was undertaken through a study of Macbeth in which students analyse how drama can be used to convey the human experience.
+They explored the chemical messaging system within the body and then investigated action potentials in muscles.
+This linked to exploring electronic communication both within and external to the body.
+Students utilised their understandings to create their own mini documentary communicating a scientific concept to a wider audience.

 The Energy Equation